 Initially, I’m assuming your house is much like mine with different appliances and electronics that require a remote.
 Corralling them can be quite the hassle, especially when you have more than one person living with you.
 Right??
 Consequently, they get lost, misplaced, dropped into cushion cracks, etc.

 However, when I found this vintage sewing box at the thrift store, I knew it would be just what I needed to creatively and stylishly hide the storage.
 In addition to remote control storage, it is useful for many other things too.

-First, I wanted to let you know I’ve put together a video tutorial for you down below so you can see my fun in action.
+Before I get started, I want to let you know I’ve put together a video tutorial for you down below so you can see my fun in action.
 Likewise, I’m also providing the steps outlined for you in text form too.
 I’m awesome like that. tsk. (just kidding)

 When you’re considering a project like this, first have in mind your end result.
 For me, I just adore typography of any kind and this looks like a blank slate to me that just needs dressing up.
 First, I head out to my workshop and use my sander to remove the finish on the door panels.

 Next, I wipe it all down with a 2:1 vinegar/water mixture to clean and remove any residue.
 I grab my paint brush and apply one coat of a flat latex paint in black.
-Then, after the paint has cured I use the two antique sewing cabinet labels I created to trace.
+To resume, after the paint has cured I use the two antique sewing cabinet labels I created to trace.
 However, if you’re not into creating graphics, I found these life-size decals for only $1.50 on Etsy HERE.